HimanshuArora1234/ApacheSparkExamples/README.md

 # ApacheSparkExamples
-examples of pap reduce jobs treated by Apache spark.
+Examples of pap reduce jobs treated by Apache spark.

 Two jobs are created here which run on the following datasets as input: